GispoCoding/eis_toolkit/README.md

 pip install eis_toolkit-0.1.0-py3-none-any.whl
 ```

-We recommend installing EIS Toolkit in an empty virtual environment to ensure compatible package versions.
+We recommend installing EIS Toolkit in an empty virtual environment to ensure compatibility between package versions.

 > [!NOTE]
 > EIS Toolkit has not yet been released in PyPi or Conda, but will be at a later stage.